python-pillow/python-show-qa/README.md

 ## Do you think AI will replace Pillow?
 Why or why not?

+- No
-- No. I think AI can already write Python code that uses Pillow to do image processing.
-I think if prompted, AI could also write code for Pillow development.
-Beyond that, I think AGI could have some impact on Pillow but I don't know what it is.
-Maybe something to do with "human" tasks like scheduling releases, reacting to world events in realtime e.g. xz.
+- I think AI can already write Python code that uses Pillow to do image processing
+- I think if prompted, AI could also write code for Pillow development
+- Beyond that, I think AGI could have some impact on Pillow but I don't know what it is.
+Maybe something to do with "human" tasks like scheduling releases, reacting to world events in realtime e.g. xz

 ## What non-technical hobbies do you enjoy?